 Chemical treatment would involve treating vegetation with herbicides.
 Crews with backpack applicators or boom sprayers could also be used from vehicles in areas outside of bombing ranges or where there are no safety concerns.
 Crews using backpack applicators would have optimum control over accidentally treating nontargeted vegetation.
 Aerial application of herbicide would be used on the bombing ranges and areas with risk of UXO.
 When applied by air, there would be a potential for herbicide to drift, treating both targeted and nontargeted vegetation.
 Nontargeted vegetation would be avoided through implementation of Impact Avoidance and Minimization Measures listed in Section 3.9.
-Prior to herbicide application, an inventory of areas with surface water would be mapped using Geographic Information Systems (GIS) available to the licensed herbicide would not be applied within 150 feet of water sources (guzzlers, ponds, open water).
+Prior to herbicide application, an inventory of areas with surface water would be mapped using Geographic Information Systems (GIS) available to the licensed herbicide applicators and pilots.
+Applicators would avoid contact with open water including wildlife guzzlers.
+Herbicide would not be applied within 150 feet of water sources (guzzlers, ponds, open water).
 Herbicide would not be applied during windy days or if there is rain, snow, or fog.
 Licensed applicators would carry a spill kit capable of containing and preventing release of chemical into adjacent water sources, would prepare a spill contingency plan in advance of treatment, and have it readily available during mixing and loading operations.
 Aerial application of herbicide would not occur during bird breeding season.